Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 The practical problem is the transcript process at each institution:

-• Strathmore: Digital transcript service is available.
-Processing is faster than public universities — typically two to four weeks.
+- Strathmore: Digital transcript transmission is available.
+Processing is typically 1–2 weeks, with an approximate fee of KES 1,000.
 Confirm WES's specific dispatch requirements with the Strathmore Records office.

 Starting the WES process three to six months before you expect to need an ECA report is the correct strategy.
 An ITA comes with a 60-day window to submit all documents; if your WES evaluation is not already complete, you will spend days of that window managing the Nairobi university bureaucracy under deadline pressure.